thebillington/tphysics/README.md

 * [Bouncy Ball](https://github.com/thebillington/tphysics/tree/master/Examples/BouncyBall) - An example that implements verlet integration to create a real physics simulator for a bouncing ball.

 * [Pong](https://github.com/thebillington/tphysics/tree/master/Examples/Pong) - A super simple pong game that implements basic collision detection and physics.

+* [Sprites](https://github.com/thebillington/tphysics/tree/master/Examples/Sprites) - An example that shows how to add sprites to the game and move them with key presses.

 * [Platformer](https://github.com/thebillington/tphysics/tree/master/Examples/Pong) - A very simple platforming game with basic gravity implemented and platform collision detection.